 Cassandra Lawlis was born in Kansas City, Missouri, although neither she nor her parents ever lived there.
 She grew up in southeastern Wisconsin and came to Austin via Madison (where she received her BFA in Art), Minneapolis, Portland, OR and NYC.
 While in New York she met her husband, had a baby, and became involved in the local breastfeeding community.
 Also while in NYC, through an series of unlikely events, she helped implement the Quality, Environmental, and Health and Safety Management program at a multinational express shipping company.
 Sorting through all those regulations has made her particularly suited to filing insurance claims at MMBA.
 Her baby is now eight years old but is still awfully cute.

-Donor Mom Program Coordinator
+Donor Mom Screener

 Volunteer Coordinator and Senior Program Assistant